Oswaldo Cabrera Preview, Player Props: Yankees vs. Red Sox

 Published: Sep.
 11, 2023 at 5:26 AM EDT|Updated: 1 hour ago

-On Monday, Oswaldo Cabrera (on the back of going 1-for-5 with a double and an RBI) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 7:10 PM ET.
+On Tuesday, Oswaldo Cabrera (on the back of going 1-for-5 with a double and an RBI) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
+First pitch is at 1:35 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Brewers.
+He had a one-hit showing in his most recent game (1-for-5) against the Brewers.

 Oswaldo Cabrera Game Info & Props vs. the Red Sox